VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 ## Exercise 2: Win32 Dropper
 In **Exercise 2** we will create our first shellcode dropper based on **high level APIs** or **Win32 APIs**.
 This dropper will more or less be the reference for further development into a direct syscall and indirect syscall dropper.
-Later in this text we call the Dropper High-Level-Dropper.
+Later in this text we call the Dropper Win32-Dropper.
 If you look at the figure below, you will see that we do not use direct or indirect syscalls at all.
 Instead we use the normal legitimate way like ``malware.exe -> Win32 APIs (kernel32.dll) -> Native APIs (ntdll.dll) -> syscall``.
 ![_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235367776-54229a66-f1d6-4b8e-a2a2-7bb81fecbf48.png)

 ## Exercise 2 tasks:
-### Creating the Win32 Dropper
-1. Download the Win32 dropper POC from the Code section of this chapter.
+1. Download the Win32-Dropper POC from the Code section of this chapter.
 2. In this case the code is already implemented in the POC.
 Your first task is to create x64 meterpreter shellcode and copy it into the POC.
 3. Compile the POC as a x64 release.
 4. Create and run a staged x64 meterpreter listener using msfconsole.
 5. Run your compiled .exe and check that a stable command and control channel opens.
-### Analysing the Direct Syscall Dropper
-6. Use the Visual Studio **dumpbin** tool to analyse the syscall dropper.
+6. Use the Visual Studio **dumpbin** tool to analyse the Win32-Dropper.
 Are any Win32 APIs being imported from kernel32.dll?
 Is the result what you expected?
-7. Use **x64dbg** to debug or analyse the dropper.
+7. Use **x64dbg** to debug or analyse the Win32-Dropper.
      - Check which Win32 APIs and native APIs are being imported.
 If they are being imported, from which module or memory location are they being imported?
 Is the result what you expected?
      - Check from which module or memory location the syscalls for the four APIs used are being executed.
 Is the result what you expected?

 ## Visual Studio
 You can download the POC from the code section of this chapter.
-The technical functionality of the High-Level-Dropper is relatively simple and therefore, in my opinion, perfectly suited to gradually develop the High-Level-Dropper or Win32-Dropper into a Low-Level-Dropper using direct system calls.
-In the Win32 dropper we use the following Win32 APIs
+The technical functionality of the Win32-Dropper is relatively simple and therefore, in my opinion, perfectly suited to gradually develop the Win32-Dropper into a Low-Level-Dropper using direct system calls.
+In the Win32-Dropper we use the following Win32 APIs
 - VirtualAlloc
 - WriteProcessMemory
 - CreateThread